 We are thrilled to be sharing our plans with you and want to make sure that you have the most up-to-date information available.
 Please find Frequently Asked Questions below:

-What is the timeline for construction?
+What is the construction?

 How will you communicate with members about construction impact?

 It’s an exciting time at JCC Greater Boston and there will be a lot of details to communicate to our members and users.
 We plan to update our community in several ways: via a dedicated section of our website, dedicated Sunday construction email updates, and by posting signs in the building.
 If you have opted out of JCC Greater Boston emails, please contact us at email@example.com to rejoin this important communication system.

 How will parking be impacted during the project?

 We are very aware of the need for smooth and easy access to the building at all times.
 We want to limit the impact on parking as much possible.
 If there are any adjustments to parking, we will clearly communicate those to our community on a regular and timely basis.
 Staging of and delivery routes for construction materials and machinery will be worked out with an eye to your convenience and safety.
 We’ll provide abundant signage and, if need be, staff, in the lot during busy times to make sure your access is unimpeded.

 Will there be disruption to the indoor pool?